Guardrails to ensure Chatbots remain Safe and Accurate

 The remediation approach regenerates improved responses by preserving information from the original response and addressing feedback from all of the guardrail failures simultaneously.
 However, it requires an additional LLM function call (higher latency) while adding implementation complexity.
 You can choose which guardrail actions to use based on your specific needs for safety, performance, and user experience.

-In this tutorial, we’ve built a comprehensive guardrails framework for RAG applications using Cleanlab’s TrustworthyRAG.
-Our implementation demonstrates how to ensure your AI chatbots provide responses that are safe, accurate, and aligned with business requirements.
+Conclusion: In this tutorial, we deployed comprehensive guardrails for a RAG Chatbot, using Cleanlab’s TrustworthyRAG framework to evaluate various properties of AI responses.
+This demonstrates how to ensure your AI chatbots provide responses that are safe, accurate, and aligned with business requirements.